 The League of Women Voters is a nonpartisan political organization encouraging informed and active participation in government.
-It influences public policy through education and advocacy.
+It works to increase understanding of major public policy issues and to influence public policy through education and advocacy.
 The League does not support or oppose candidates or political parties.

 There are certain terms that are unique to the League of Women Voters- "League Lingo."
 Some are listed here to help new members and remind all of us.
 More will be printed at a later date.

 ACTION: Promoting the League's positions on local, state and national public policy issues to government officials, the media and the public.